taw00/element-rpm/README.md

 # riot-rpms
-Riot (riot-web or riot.im/app) matrix.org messaging client built for Fedora, CentOS, and Red Hat Enterprise Linux
+Riot - a matrix.org messaging client built for Fedora, CentOS, and Red Hat Enterprise Linux

 Riot is a fantastic client for communicating using the Matrix.org protocol.
 But it needed RPMs built for the Red Hat family of linux operating systems.
 So... here they be!